Northern Vine Labs Combines the Best of Abattis and Emerald Health -- CFN Media

-SEATTLE, WA -- (Marketwired) -- 11/22/17 -- CFN Media Group ("CannabisFN"), the leading creative agency and media network dedicated to legal cannabis, announces publication of an article covering the partnership between Abattis Bioceuticals Corp.
-(CSE: ATT) (CNSX: ATT) (CNSX: ATT.CN) (OTCQB: ATTBF) and Emerald Health Therapeutics Inc. (TSX VENTURE: EMH) (OTCQX: EMHTF) to run Northern Vine Laboratories as a joint venture, which promises to take advantage of a growing market for lab testing and extract products.
+Seattle, Washington--(Newsfile Corp. - November 22, 2017) - CFN Media Group ("CannabisFN"), the leading creative agency and media network dedicated to legal cannabis, announces publication of an article covering the partnership between Abattis Bioceuticals Corp.
+(CSE: ATT) (OTCQB: ATTBF) and Emerald Health Therapeutics Inc. (TSXV: EMH) (OTCQX: EMHTF) to run Northern Vine Laboratories as a joint venture, which promises to take advantage of a growing market for lab testing and extract products.

 Canada's Testing Market